 Liver Loving Life

-In fact it might even be accurate to suggest that there isn’t really any separation at all between the idea of a well functioning liver, and metabolic efficiency in general.
+It might even be accurate to say that there isn’t really any separation between the idea of a well functioning liver, and efficient metabolic function.

 When the liver is operating sub-optimally, metabolism is compromised, and vice versa.

 One reason for this is that some of the factors which enable the liver to do it’s job properly, also happen to be requirements for a robust and healthy metabolism.

 Proper thyroid function is at the top of this list, and the importance of sugar can not be withdrawn from the conversation.

 “…thyroid functions in patients with chronic liver diseases were affected by the decrease in serum thyroxine…and impaired peripheral conversion of T4 to T3, the degree of which is in proportion to that of the hepatic dysfunction.”

 It doesn’t really matter whether issues begin in the liver and go on to effect overall metabolic function, or whether things interfering with the performance of metabolism, also hinder the liver.

 The truth is that regardless of which direction problems are approached from, improvement in one ‘part’ does not actually happen in isolation from other ‘parts’, and will likely eventually translate into overall improvement.

 Take for example a situation where a person is limiting food intake in the name of some kind of cleanse, or fast.
 After a short amount of time (maybe a day, sometimes much less), once glycogen stores become depleted, cortisol levels tend to increase as part of a process for providing energy via the dissolution of tissue.

 The stress from the fast, increases the release of free fatty acids, as another means to providing fuel required by the body.
 A rise in the release of fat into the bloodstream is known to inhibit thyroid hormone activity, and interfere with glucose uptake by the cell.